remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front.md

 ```
 Type a passphrase to secure the CA Key.
 For example, you can choose passphrase `R3mot3!abz-0penVPN-CA2020`

-####Edit you .env or .env.local file
+####Edit the .env file
-You have to add your passphrase in your `.env` RemoteLabz application
+You have to add your passphrase in your `.env` RemoteLabz application.
+In the default `.env`, you already have the following line.
 ```bash
 SSL_CA_KEY_PASSPHRASE="R3mot3!abz-0penVPN-CA2020"
 ```